mathiasrw/cmdmix/README.md

 #### The highest key is greedy

-If there are more parameters than keys to be replaced in the command, the highest key will treat the rest of the parameters as a single string of text.
+If there are more parameters than keys to be replaced in the command, the highest key will treat the rest of the parameters as a single string of text joined by space.

 ```sh
 $ cmdmix 'echo %2 %1' a b c d   # Highest placeholder is greedy